-- a.
-Documentation exists that the employee, independent contractor, volunteer, or intern has previously received the series. - b.
-Antibody testing reveals that the employee, independent contractor, volunteer, or intern is immune. - c.
-Medical evaluation shows that vaccination is contraindicated.
+- Documentation exists that the employee, independent contractor, volunteer, or intern has previously received the series - Antibody testing reveals that the employee, independent contractors, volunteer, or intern is immune - Medical evaluation shows that vaccination is contraindicated.

 Vaccination will be provided by the occupational health clinic listed in MCCMH MCO Policy 10-050.